Build a Personal Website with Astro, Cloudflare Pages, D1, and Front Matter CMS

 • After the form successfully submitted, it redirects to a thanks page

-For bot management, I got hung up on Cloudflare Turnstile compared to notorious Google reCAPTCHA.
-(I never forget the wasted time solving the car puzzles...)
-It's free and fully compatible with other Cloudflare services, so I had no other choice.
+For bot management, I strongly stick to Cloudflare Turnstile compared to the notorious Google reCAPTCHA.
+5 It's free and fully compatible with other Cloudflare services, so it's no brainer for me.

 Cloudflare